-In this class we will mainly be viewing what are called 500 mb height maps (mb stands for millibars, which is a unit for measuring air pressure).
-These maps are very good for getting a picture of the large-scale "weather pattern" over the United States, North America, or even the Northern Hemisphere.
-500 mb maps are especially nice for studying winter time weather patterns in the middle latiutudes (between about 30° and 60° latitude).
+In this class we will be viewing and interpreting what are called 500 mb height maps (mb stands for millibars, which is a unit for measuring air pressure).
+These maps are very good for getting a large-scale picture of the "weather pattern" over the United States, North America, or even the Northern Hemisphere.
+500 mb maps are probably most useful for studying cool season weather patterns in the middle latiutudes (between about 30° and 60° latitude).
 This is why we are introducing them at the beginning of the semester.
 As we go through the first part of this course, you will better understand what is plotted on the maps and why the maps look like they do.
-The purpose of this page is to begin to show you how to interpret the height patterns (contour lines) that are plotted on the maps in terms of expected weather conditions (see sample 500 mb height map).
+The purpose of this page is to begin to show you how to interpret the height patterns (contour lines) that are plotted on the maps (see sample 500 mb height map).

 With experience one can easily visualize the large-scale weather pattern by looking at the 500 mb height pattern.
 This is nice when looking at computer-generated (predicted) forecast maps of the 500 mb height pattern, as it tells us what the computer model predicts the future weather to be.
 By the way all weather forecasting today relies on computer models.
 The next section explains how to get current and forecasted 500 mb maps via the University of Wyoming's Atmospheric Sciences webpages.
 You should go through the exercise of viewing some maps.
 Don't worry if you do not understand the first few 500 mb height maps that you look at.
-You are not expected to be able to interpret the weather based on the maps until after you read over the sections yet as that will be explained in later sections.
-After studying over the first few lecture pages, though, you should be able to understand the relationship between 500 mb height and air temperature, determine the general temperature pattern, i.e., where it is above and below average, determine the general wind pattern at 500 mb, and identify regions where there is a good chance for precipitation.
+You are not expected to be able to interpret the weather based on the maps until after you study and read over the explanation provided in the first few reading pages.

-For now, I want you to be able to estimate the pattern of air temperatures based on the pattern of height contours shown on the map.
+We will now use the 500 mb height contour pattern to estimate the pattern of air temperature.
 The height of the 500 mb surface is related to the temperature of the atmosphere below 500 mb -- the higher the temperature, the higher the height of the 500 mb level.
 In other words, the 500 mb height at any point on the map tells us about the average air temperature in the vertical column of air between the ground surface and the 500 mb height plotted at that point.
 The height pattern tells us where the air is relatively cold and where it is relatively warm (see 500 mb side view.)
 Another way to think about it is that as air is warmed, it expands, and if the air in a vertical column of air is warmed, the column expands upward, which raises the 500 mb height (and increases the height of the bottom half of the atmosphere).
 Therefore air pressure decreases more slowly as you ascend through a warm column of air, compared to a cold column of air.
 (See Figure showing air expands when warmed and contracts when cooled).
 Conversely, when air is cooled, it contracts, and if the air in a vertical column gets colder, the column contracts downward, which lowers the 500 mb height (and decreases the height of the lower half of the atmosphere).

 Consider what the 500 mb pattern would look like if air temperatures decreased steadily from the equator toward the north pole.
 (Note this is what you might guess based on the fact that the Sun's heating is strongest toward the south and weakest toward the north.)
 In that case the height contours would be concentric circles around the north pole with the highest heights to the south (toward the equator).
 While this is generally true, the actual pattern at any given time is wavy.
 Where the height lines bow northward (a ridge), warm air has moved north; and where the height lines bow southward (a trough), cold air has moved south.
 Therefore, in general warmer than average temperatures can be expected underneath ridges and colder than average temperatures can be expected underneath troughs (See Figure).
 The more pronounced the ridge (or trough), the more above (or below) average the temperatures will be.